FZAK80 PAFC 162208

 FORECAST FOR THE CHUKCHI SEA (DAYS 1 through 5)...Forecast

 confidence is high.
-North to northeast winds will persist through
+Northerly winds will persist into Tuesday, and

 -BERING SEA-